 Wyoming, Wisconsin, West Virginia, Washington state, Washington DC, Virginia, Vermont, Utah, South Dakota, South Carolina, Rhode Island, Pennsylvania, Oklahoma, Ohio, North Dakota, North Carolina, New York, New Jersey, Nevada, Nebraska, Mississippi, Minnesota, Michigan, Massachusetts, Maryland, Maine, Louisiana, Kentucky, Iowa, Indiana, Illinois, Idaho, Hawaii, Georgia, Connecticut, Colorado, California, and Alabama.

-At the time of checking out, you can estimate the amount you are likely to be charged as for sales tax.
-For example, if you enter a 20001 zip code, Washington DC, you will be charged 6% of the total cost of the items you have ordered.
-On the other hand, if you enter a zip code in Arkansas, the sales tax will be %.
+During check out, you can estimate the amount you are likely to be charged as sales tax.
+For example, if you enter a 20001 ZIP code, Washington DC, you will be charged 6% of the total cost of the items in the cart.
+On the other hand, if you enter a ZIP code in Arkansas, the sales tax will be 6.5%.

-To get the specific amount you will pay or calculate the sales tax for your state, you can use the sales tax estimator that is found at the checkout area of the shopping cart.
+To know the specific amount you will pay, or to calculate the sales tax for your state, you can use the sales tax estimator s found at the checkout area of the shopping cart.
 If you wish to calculate that amount manually, you need to know your state’s tax rate.

 Another easier way of calculating sales tax is by using $100.

-Can You By-Pass The Sales Tax At Blue Nile To Get Jewelry Duty-Free?
+Can You By-Pass Sales Tax at Blue Nile?

-One great way to avoid paying sales tax is to move to a state that does not currently oblige Blue Nile to charge taxes from orders made on their items.
-The following states do not charge taxes on jewelry bought from Blue Nile, although this list can change at any time:
+One great way to avoid paying sales tax is to move to a state that does not currently require Blue Nile to charge taxes for jewelry.
+The following states do not charge taxes on jewelry.
+However, keep in mind that the list can change at any time:

 Texas, Tennessee.
 Oregon, Kansas, Missouri, Montana, New Hampshire, Alaska, Arizona, Arkansas, Delaware, Florida, and New Mexico.

-If you do not live in any of these states, you can contact any of your family or friends who live in those states to place the order on your behalf.
+If you do not live in any of these states, you can contact a family member or friend that lives in one of the states to place the order on your behalf.
 Once the jewelry reaches them, they can ship it to you.

-If you do not reside in any of the tax-free states and do not have family or friends in those states too, you should think about setting up a temporary mailing address in one tax-free state.
+If you do not reside in any of the tax-free states nor don’t you have family or friends in those states, consider setting up a temporary mailing address in one of the states.
 You can then have the jewelry shipped to you, provided the billing address is in one of the states listed above.

-Sometimes, Blue Nile is required by law to remit taxes later if for some reason a customer who is part of tax regulation is told that there are a lot of purchases made that avoided sales taxes.
+Sometimes, Blue Nile is required by law to remit taxes later on if, for some reason, a customer who is part of tax regulation is found to have made a lot of purchases that avoided sales taxes.
 This means that Blue Nile will take up the responsibility of passing the said charges to other customers.

-The truth is laws keep changing and jewelry customers should stop trying all means to avoid the law in a bid to save some bucks.
+The truth is: laws keep changing.
+Therefore, jewelry customers should stop trying all means to avoid the law in a bid to save some bucks.
 In most cases, avoiding tax sales to save some money ends up being costly than the amount saved.

 Tax Collection Laws Still Under Discussion

-After the Supreme Court decision, most states revised their regulations to mandate inline jewelry retailers to collect sales taxes from orders they get in their states.
+After the Supreme Court decision, most states revised their regulations to require online jewelry retailers to collect sales taxes on the orders they get from the said states.
 Regardless of this, major online retailers moved to court to challenge the Supreme Court ruling.

-Blue Nile is one of the large online jewelry sellers that were among the first to implement the changes regarding tax collection in several states.
-They have since continued to add states to their list of tax-compulsory states.
+Blue Nile is one of the large online jewelry sellers that were among the first to implement the sales tax collection requirement of various states.
+The company has since continued to add states to their list of tax-compulsory states.
 This is viewed in two ways: as good business practice on their part or as a blow to their customers.

 The issue of sales taxes involves not only collecting sales taxes but also remitting the collected amounts to the relevant states.
 These amounts vary state from state and are often remitted at different times.
-This seems more like too much bookkeeping activities for online stores, especially large shops like Blue Nile.
-Blue Nile and other shops should be credited for stepping forward to comply with the new regulations.
+This seems more like too much bookkeeping activities for online stores, especially large retailers.
+Blue Nile and other online jewelry stores should be applauded for stepping forward to comply with the new regulations.

-All the information you get on this guide is up to date as of the time of publishing.
+The information in this guide is up to date at the time of publishing.
 However, it is good to appreciate that these regulations are currently being reviewed in some states and that some jewelry stores are challenging the Supreme Court ruling.
-The information in this guide is likely to change at any time.
+Therefore, the information is likely to change at any time.